Skip to main content

 Custom Fields

-This feature replaces inputs for built-in entity fields only (like name, description, slug).
+This feature replaces inputs for native entity fields only, like name, description, slug, or emailAddress.

-You can replace any of the default form inputs with your own components using the inputs property.
+You can replace native detail-page inputs with your own components using the inputs property.

 Let's say you want to replace the default HTML description editor with a markdown editor component: